jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

   (a) ceases to be a work-tested beneficiary or a beneficiary required to comply with obligations under section 170 or 171; or
   (b) obtains, under section 105, an exemption from the work test or an exemption from complying with section 170 or 171.
 (6) If the person is still entitled to the benefit at the end of the period of satisfactory participation or non-entitlement (as the case may be), payment of the benefit is no longer subject to the condition in subsection (4).
-(7) Any amount the person is liable to repay under this section may be recovered by the chief executive under section 86(1).
+(7) Any amount the person is liable to repay under this section is a debt due to the Crown under section 85A(b), and subject to recovery under section 86(1) (chief executive's duty to recover debt referred to in section 85A), from the person.

 ### 123C Application of Health and Safety in Employment Act 1992 and Human Rights Act 1993
 (1) In this section, person A is a person—